-At June 30, 2020, the Commission reported a total pension liability of \$247,286 for its proportionate share of the net pension liabilities as follows:
+At June 30, 2021, the Commission reported a pension liability of \$57,703 and a pension asset of \$608,555 for its proportionate share of the net pension liabilities and assets related to the PERS plans in which it participates as follows (pension assets and liabilities are not aggregated for presentation purposes):

-Plan Liability
+Plan Asset or Liability

-PERS 1 UAAL \$ 167,736
+PERS 1 UAAL Liability \$ 57,703

-PERS 2/3 \$ 79,550
+PERS 2/3 Asset \$ 608,555

-Total Liability \$ 247,286

-At June 30, 2020 the Commission's proportionate share of the collective net pension liabilities was as follows:
+At June 30, 2021, the Commission's proportionate share of the collective net pension liabilities, assets, deferred outflows of resources, and/or deferred inflows of resources was as follows:

-Plan Proportionate Share 6/30/20 Proportionate Share 6/30/19 Change in Proportion
+Plan Proportionate Share 6/30/21 Proportionate Share 6/30/20 Change in Proportion

-PERS 1 UAAL 0.004751% 0.004931% (0.000180)%
+PERS 1 UAAL 0.004725% 0.004751% (0.000026)%

-PERS 2/3 0.006220% 0.006362% (0.000142)%
+PERS 2/3 0.006109% 0.006220% (0.000111)%

-Employer contribution transmittals received and processed by the DRS for the fiscal year ended June 30, 2020 are used as the basis for determining each employer's proportionate share of the collective pension amounts reported by the DRS in the Schedules of Employer and Nonemployer Allocations for all plans.
+Employer contribution transmittals received and processed by the DRS for the fiscal year ended June 30 are used as the basis for determining each employer's proportionate share of the collective pension amounts reported by the DRS in the Schedules of Employer and Non-employer Allocations for all plans.

-The collective net pension liability was measured as of June 30, 2020, and the actuarial valuation date on which the total pension liability is based was as of June 30, 2019, with update procedures used to roll forward the total pension liability to the measurement date.
+The collective net pension liability or asset was measured as of June 30, 2021, and the actuarial valuation date on which the total pension liability is based was as of June 30, 2020, with update procedures used to roll forward the total pension liability to the measurement date.